Database Migration—What Do You Need to Know Before You Start?

 Plan your time

-Database migration projects usually include refactoring application and database code, and also the schema, which is a time-consuming, iterative process.
+Database migration projects usually include refactoring of the application and database code, and also the schema, which is a time-consuming, iterative process.
 The refactoring process can take anywhere from a few weeks to several months, depending on the complexity of your application and database.
 If you have hard dates (for example, if you need to vacate your data center), be realistic about what you can achieve.
 Even if everything goes well, data migration might be slower than anticipated.
 Be aware that the planning can often take more time than the actual migration!

 Understand your database